Critical Thinking Development: Ages 5 to 9

 We show children from this age group a drawing of a rectangular flask tipped at an angle, and we ask them: “If I fill this flask roughly halfway, could you draw the water line on the flask?”

 What would be the result?
 Most children will draw a line perpendicular to the flask’s longitudinal axis.
-Yet, since this axis does not run vertically but, rather, is at an angle, the line the child draws is not horizontal relative to the ground, as it should be.
+Yet, since this axis does not run vertically but is at an angle, the line the child draws is not horizontal relative to the ground, as it should be.

 Even if we explain the error to children—and they say they understand—many will, shortly afterwards, make the same mistake again.
 Their cognitive system is not mature enough to incorporate the logic behind reference and relativity.
-The example shows how logical thinking is not natural, but requires a learned ability to step back and remove oneself from immediate engagement with a particular situation.
+The example shows how logical thinking is not natural.
+It requires a learned ability to step back and remove oneself from immediate engagement with a particular situation.

 3. Preparing Kids to Think Critically

-Critical thinking skills for children can be fostered by a parent or guardian from an early age.
+Parents or guardians can foster critical thinking skills in children from an early age.
 First, it’s important to understand the basics of how children learn to think and how a child’s mind differs from that of an adult.
 Critical thinking in their early years prepares children for life’s challenges and allows them to live a productive life.

 How to teach critical thinking to your child